ve9u/etl/README.md

 The application runs on python 3.5

 ## About
-This is a command line application for F20BD coursework 1.
-It takes a MySQL dataset that is provided in the coursework and transfers the data to MongoDB.
+This is a command line application, It takes a MySQL dataset that is provided in the coursework and transfers the data to MongoDB.

 ## Prerequisties